whipowill/d2-plugy-qol/README.md

 - On PC using [AutoHotKey](https://autohotkey.com/), run this [script](https://raw.githubusercontent.com/whipowill/d2-plugy-qol/master/_macros/AutoAttack.ahk).
 - On Mac using [Keyboard Maestro](https://www.keyboardmaestro.com/main/), run this [script](https://raw.githubusercontent.com/whipowill/d2-plugy-qol/master/_macros/AutoAttack.kmmacros).

-After importing the macros on Mac, you'll need to specify that the macro is only for use in Wine.
-Also note that you won't be able to type spaces while these scripts are running, but typing ``/players8`` still works w/ no space.
+If using the Mac version, you can hit ``command-d`` to activate/deactivate the macro.
+Note that you won't be able to type spaces while these scripts are running, but typing ``/players8`` still works w/ no space.

 This makes melee characters a lot easier to play.